 Summer sun!

 Summer is here!
 And depending on how you plan, it will either be fantastic or a flop.
-Luckily, Andrea Davis of Better Screen Time has the answers to our burning questions in Episode 7 of the Screen Less Play More podcast!
+Luckily, Andrea Davis of Better Screen Time has the answers to our burning questions about summer activities in Episode 7 of the Screen Less Play More podcast!

 Ask your kids 4 questions

-Before you wake up on Day 1 of summer in a cold sweat, Andrea has some amazing resources and downloads to help you plan your family’s down time.
-Here’s the 4 questions to discuss as a family that will really help give structure to those long school-less days.
+Before you wake up on Day 1 of summer in a cold sweat, Andrea has some amazing resources and downloads to help you plan your family’s screen free summer, or low screen summer.
+Here’s the 4 questions to discuss summer activities as a family that will really help give structure to those long school-less days.

 1. What are you excited for this summer?